 Source: Warner, Eric, Kölsch, Classic Beer Styles, Brewers Publications, Boulder, Colorado, 1998

-Brilliant light straw color top with bright white foam.
-Fresh aromas of riper pear, wild flowers, and green apple.
+Brilliant light straw color topped with bright white foam.
+Crisp aromas of fresh pear, wild flowers, and green apple.
 Gentle flavors of ripening fruit, biscuit, and light grain.
 Alluring finish, light, dry, sparkly, and quaffable.

 The crisp and lightly fruity aroma of Kölsch pairs beautifully with shellfish, soft cheeses, and smoked meats.